Mark G. Frank: Research and publications

-Dr. Frank has published work in "Nature" a weekly science journal.
+Frank has published work in "Nature" a weekly science journal.
 Frank, along with Nancy Etcoff, Paul Ekman, and John Magee worked on an article titled "Lie Detection and Language Comprehension" under the "Brief Communications" section of the journal.
 The general idea of the article is that "people who don't understand words are better at picking up lies about emotions".
 Frank concluded that even people who know how to detect lies and can pick on non-verbal cues are no better off than people who are just guessing.
 They write that people with no language skills are significantly better at detecting lies than those who can understand the language.

-Dr. Frank is a co-developer of an automated computer system that reads facial expressions.
+Frank is a co-developer of an automated computer system that reads facial expressions.
 In particular, this new technology automates deceit detection through the analysis of eye movements.
 He used his findings to consult and train virtually with U.S. Federal Law Enforcement and Intelligence Agencies.

-Dr. Frank has been studying and observing the detection of lies.
-He held a lecture about "Detecting Deception in an Age of Terrorism."
-Throughout the lecture he absolved myths about detecting lies, examples such as signs; non-verbal communication.
-According to Frank, two systems are meshed together when people lie, these systems are cognitive and emotional clues, which are both used to identify the liar.

-Paul Ekman served as a consultant in a study carried out by Mark Frank and Carolyn Hurley concerning deception at airport checkpoints.
-An environment closely resembling these checkpoints was constructed, with people in line waiting to pass.
-In this environment, people either lied or told the truth about what they intended to do.
-As the participants were waiting, a police officer walked by and looked at each person.
-Frank then examined the reactions of these people using behavioral measurement.
-He found that these behavioral clues separated the liars from the truth tellers.

-Dr. Frank also studied the area of social perception.
-In 1988 he wrote an article along with Thomas Gilovich called "The Dark Side of Self- and Social Perception: Black Uniforms and Aggression in Professional Sports" which was published in the Journal of Personality and Social Psychology.
-This study showed how people associated the color black with negative attributes.
-Frank and Gilovich used black uniforms from the NFL and NHL to provide evidence to support their theory.
-The participants of the study were not familiar with the NFL and NHL or football and hockey in general.
-The subjects were assessed on different rating scales that tested three levels of aggression.
-The results showed that black uniforms and aggressiveness were positively correlated.